 Tibetan Buddhist Empowerment Has Many Meanings

-When we look at the Tibetan terminology, we use the word dbang ( pronounced wang).
+In Tibetan terminology, we use the word dbang ( pronounced wang).
 That itself is a translation of the Sanskrit abhiṣeka.
 This term contains several meanings.
 We can translate it as “pouring” or sprinkling, or cleansing, or ripening.
-In English we primarily use the term “empowerment”.
+In English, we primarily use the term “empowerment”.

 How do we understand “pouring”?
 In this instruction, Phakchok Rinpoche uses the example of empowerment from the Tukdrup Barché Künsel.

 Phakchok Rinpoche received empowerment directly from his teacher and grandfather, Tulku Urgyen Rinpoche, Tulku Urgyen had received the empowerment from his teacher Samten Gyatso.
 Previously, Samten Gyatso received this from his teacher Tsewang Norbu.
 And Tsewang Norbu received it directly from the great treasure revealer Chokgyur Dechen Lingpa.
 Chokgyur Lingpa revealed the treasure text from inside a mountain.
 Thus, Chokgyur Lingpa received the blessings directly poured down from Guru Rinpoche.
 And this is how we understand that these blessings continue to pour down through the masters.